On this page

 Famous Life Path 6 People

-Many beloved nurturers, teachers, and creators of beauty have been Life Path 6s:
+Many remarkable nurturers, educators, and creators of beauty share the Life Path 6 energy:

 Entertainers and Artists